anilmainali/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 The <a target="_blank" href="http://lewisandclark.org/wiki/index.php?title=Main_Page">Lewis and Clark Trail</a>
 today is a set of hiking trails that commemorates the Lewis and Clark Expedition of 1804 to 1806.
-The 8,000 total miles the "Corps of Discovery" took to the Pacific, then return with maps and scientific specimens for President Thomas Jefferson:
+The "Corps of Discovery" took a 8,000 miles trip to the Pacific, then return with maps and scientific specimens for President Thomas Jefferson:

 <a target="_blank" href="http://lewisandclarktrail.com/">